kaiw1ng/serverless-kai/README.md

 # serverless-kai
-# following AWS serverless-sam example
+# following AWS serverless-sam example - done for the day :)